-- The new unit is more than fifteen (15) miles from the place of employment of at least one (1) member of the family; and the employed family member has completed the employer's new-hire probationary period. - The new unit is more than fifteen (15) miles from the school or job training program that at least one adult member of the family is attending; or - Travel to the doctor or other healthcare provider from the new unit would create a hardship for an elderly or disabled member of the family. - To accommodate a minor student who is enrolled in his or her school of origin.
+- The new unit is more than fifteen (15) miles from the school or job training program that at least one adult member of the family is attending; or - Travel to the doctor or other healthcare provider from the new unit would create a hardship for an elderly or disabled member of the family. - To accommodate a minor student who is enrolled in his or her school of origin.